 Looking for ground turkey recipes?
-This ground turkey pasta recipe is a filling dinner in 30 minutes that’s made with a ground turkey red sauce and macaroni shells.
+This simple ground turkey pasta recipe is a filling dinner ready in 30 minutes that’s made with a ground turkey red sauce and shell pasta.

-This meal is so filling, savory, and crowd-pleasing.
+This ground turkey pasta is so filling, savory, and crowd-pleasing.
 It’s made with macaroni shells and the most delicious ground turkey red sauce that has a bit of cream added right at the end.
 It’s served with parmesan cheese and fresh parsley.

 PS: if you love this recipe, try our Ground Chicken Bolognese, but swap the chicken for turkey!